 Time is of the essence, especially when it comes to the fight against money laundering.

-The average company or financial institution is light years behind the techniques being employed by terrorist and criminal networks.
+The average company or financial institution is years behind the techniques being employed by terrorist and criminal networks.

 When a quick and effective fix to your anti-money laundering (AML) defences is needed, implementing big data technologies enhanced by machine learning can have a dramatic impact.